MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/manage-operations.md

 Security operators in the primary tenant need to monitor and manage alerts from Microsoft 365 in the primary tenant.
 This work involves managing Microsoft Sentinel and Microsoft 365 Defender services like Microsoft Defender for Endpoint (MDE).

 **Sentinel and Microsoft 365.** You deploy a Microsoft Sentinel instance to a subscription attached to the primary tenant.
 You should configure data connectors for this Sentinel instance.
-The data connects allow the Sentinel instance to ingest security logs from Office 365, Microsoft 365 Defender, Azure AD, Identity Protection, and other workloads in the primary tenant.
+The data connectors allow the Sentinel instance to ingest security logs from various sources.
+These sources include Office 365, Microsoft 365 Defender, Azure AD, Identity Protection, and other workloads in the primary tenant.
 Security operators monitoring incidents and alerts for Microsoft 365 should use the primary tenant.
 Activities involved in managing Sentinel for Microsoft 365 in the primary tenant include:

 - Monitoring and remediating [risky users](/azure/active-directory/identity-protection/howto-identity-protection-remediate-unblock) and [service principals](/azure/active-directory/fundamentals/service-accounts-principal) in the primary tenant
 - Configuring [data connectors](/azure/sentinel/connect-data-sources) for Microsoft 365 and other available primary tenant data sources to Microsoft Sentinel